Aryan

 contrast to contemporary Egyptian and Mesopotamian

-civilisations, Indus Valley lacks any monumental palaces, even
+civilisations, Indus Valley lacks any monumental palaces, even though

-religious purpose, but at present only the Great
+at present only the Great

 Bath at Mohenjo-daro is widely thought to have been so used,

 as a place for ritual purification.
-The funerary practices of
+The funerary practices of the

-elements before final interment), and even cremation.
+before final interment), and even cremation.

 .png)